-Before you can really know which of food is best for your dog, we need to take a look at the history of each brand.
+Before you can really know which food is best for your dog, we need to take a look at the history of each brand.
 It’s good to know the history of any company that makes food your pup will ingest.
 You want to make sure they are committed to the health of your dog, just like you are.

 Wellness Pet Food is one of the youngest brands in the pet food industry, having been around for just over twenty years.
-It was launched in 1997 by a team of animal nutrition experts, veterinarians and food scientists who set out to create the best natural pet food recipes possible.
-Using only the finest ingredients to promote good health and wellbeing and maintain their energy, they promised that artificial flavors, preservatives and other chemicals would never included in their foods.
+It was launched in 1997 by a team of animal nutrition experts, veterinarians, and food scientists who set out to create the best natural pet food recipes possible.
+Using only the finest ingredients to promote good health and well-being and maintain their energy, they promised that artificial flavors, preservatives, and other chemicals would never included in their foods.

 Blue Buffalo History